-An induction meeting will be arranged by the Manager on the appointment of any new Director, covering details about the Company, the Manager, legal responsibilities and venture capital trust industry matters.
+An induction meeting will be arranged by the Manager on the appointment of any new Director, covering details about the Company, the Manager, legal responsibilities and VCT industry matters.
 Directors are provided, on a regular basis, with key information regarding the Company's policies, regulatory and statutory requirements and internal controls.
 Changes affecting Directors' responsibilities are advised to the Board as they arise.

-Atul Devani is Chairman of the Company and Chair of the Nomination Committee.
-Atul was independent of the Manager at the time of his appointment as a Director on 5 April 2014 and as Chairman on 13 April 2016 and continues to be so by virtue of his lack of connection with the Manager and the absence of cross-directorships with his fellow Directors.
-Keith Pickering is Chair of the Audit & Risk and Management Engagement Committees, as the other Directors consider that he has the skills and experience relevant to these roles.
+Keith Pickering is Chairman of the Company, Chair of the Nomination Committee, and Chair of the Management Engagement Committee.
+Keith was independent of the Manager at the time of his appointment as a Director on 15 April 2015, and as Chairman on 2 May 2024, and continues to be so by virtue of his lack of connection with the Manager and the absence of cross-directorships with his fellow Directors.
+David Priseman is Chair of the Audit & Risk Board Committee, as the other Directors consider that he has the skills and experience relevant to these roles.
 David Allan is Chair of the Remuneration Committee.

 The Board meets at least four times each year and, between meetings, maintains regular contact with the Manager.
 The primary focus of quarterly Board Meetings is a review of investment performance and related matters, including asset allocation, peer group information and industry issues.
-Between meetings, the Board maintains contact with the Manager and has access to senior members of the management team and to the company secretarial team.
-During the year ended 30 November 2023, the Board held four Board Meetings and eight Committee Meetings.
-In addition, there were seven meetings of the Audit & Risk Committee, three meetings of the Nomination Committee and one meeting of both the Remuneration and Management Engagement Committees.
+Between meetings, the Board maintains contact with the Manager and has access to senior members of the VCT team and to the company secretarial team.
+During the year ended 30 November 2024, the Board held six Board meetings and eleven Board Committee meetings.
+In addition, there were seven meetings of the Audit & Risk Committee and one meeting each of the Management Engagement, Nomination, and Remuneration Committees.